Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 Don't Miss the Food and Drinks

 One of the best things about Hersheypark (there are many, but this is one of the best) is their food, beverage and treat selection.
 They change it up seasonally and it's always exciting to see what they come up with every year for each season.
 You can see their entire Fall Food Guide here, but here is some of what we tried and what we picked as our favorites.
 The Chocolatier in Hersheypark Chocolatetown also has incredible food and drink choices for the season (and anytime!!).
+You can purchase a Hersheypark Halloween Tasting Pass which allows you to taste up to 5 specialty menu items throughout the park including a Buffalo Chicken Dip Spirello, Red Velvet Cookies & Scream Brownie, Black Cherry Lemonade, and more.
+In my opinion, it's definitely worth the cost if you're the kind who likes to try everything.
+Park food can be expensive and this is a great deal.
+Spirits Rooftop Bar by The Chocolatier is accessible from the park and offers themed adult beverages, mocktails (in funny 'blood bags') and plenty of sweets, treats and eats.
+Look for the entrance by the iconic Hersheypark carousel.

 Jersey Momma Final Thoughts

-Dark Nights was amazingly done.
+Dark Nights was amazingly well done.
 We absolutely loved it (and I told you I went into it kind of skeptical).
 The lighting and sound effects were seriously cool (especially in the Haunted Coal Mine - it was really mind blowing).
 We have been visiting Hersheypark for years and this was the most fun we have had there during the Fall season (all of our visits have been fun, but this one took the cake!
 Or the chocolate, however you want to say it).
-There were a lot of food stands open and it was cute to see the souvenir shops transformed into spooky spots, too!
-Trick or Treatville was adorable and the decorations were on point!
+There were plenty of food stands open and it was cute to see the souvenir shops transformed into spooky spots, too!
+Treatville was adorable and the decorations were on point!
 I even loved the music piping through the park during Dark Nights- a new mixture of 80's and 90's 'darker' songs (like Rob Zombie's Dragula and Haunted by Love and Rockets, just to name a few).

 Jersey Momma Quick Tips